• Home

 DIY Sprinkler Instructions

-Before beginning your PVC sprinkler build, ensure you have all your tools and materials before starting.
+Before beginning your PVC sprinkler build, ensure you have all your tools and materials.
 Running back and forth from the hardware store is the perfect way to turn a project into a chore.
 Many steps in this build are optional; they each add to the project and provide flair to what would otherwise be a drab white pipe system.
 You can always add your own ideas as well.

 1. Cut the PVC Pipe